-What constitutes import?

-- the animal is inteded for sale or there is a transfer of ownership
+the purpose of the journey is sale or transfer of ownership of the animal

 the animal travels alone as cargo

-Advice on imports and commercial movements is available by e-mail from: lentoasema evira.fi.
+Advice on imports is available by e-mail from: lentoasema (a) evira.fi (replace (a) with @)

 The pets to be imported must meet the import conditions below.
 The importer is responsible for verifying the valid import conditions prior to import.